-Food Processing

-Prerequisite: NUTR 1102 or 1103 or permission of the instructor
+Food Processing Prerequisite: NUTR 1102 or 1103

 A study of the current commercial food processing systems and their impact on the nutrient composition of food.
 Topics will include thermal processing, concentration, cold temperature applications, irradiation and packaging.
 Note: Students who have received credit for HUE 204 or HUEC 2204 may not take this course for credit.